Twenkid/Theory-of-Universe-and-Mind/README.md

 (...)
 ```

-See the next videio from Michael Levin's Academic Content: "Conversation #1 between Chris Fields, Richard Watson, and Mike Levin, Michael Levin's Academic Content 1,96 хил. абонати", 11.5.2023, 676 показвания at 15.5.2023  _Working meeting #1 with Chris Fields and Richard Watson.
+See the next video from Michael Levin's Academic Content: "Conversation #1 between Chris Fields, Richard Watson, and Mike Levin, Michael Levin's Academic Content 1,96 хил. абонати", 11.5.2023, 676 показвания at 15.5.2023  _Working meeting #1 with Chris Fields and Richard Watson.
 We discuss error-correcting codes (a little; more next time), reductionism, multi-scale controls, and more_
 https://www.youtube.com/watch?v=_413APB9PIw

 Where **Richard Watson** begins with that _he is trying to, or he'd like to develop a theory that links together cognition, evolution, adaptation, development and computation ... "just those", and in particular ... in a way that explains agential behavior and how mechanistic processes at a given level of organization can be more or less autonomous at that scale, but how that interacts with the scale above and below ...
 He's been excited recently with resonance as a form of error correction and as a mechanism that links together all of those things that he is interested in and its connection to error-correctinng codes is one of the topics that ... could be a good place to start ..."_  [Richard Watson: https://en.wikipedia.org/wiki/Richard_Watson_(author) ? ]